sandy2008/workshop/software/clean_arch_en.md

 * **Role:** Manipulates objects from the Domain layer and defines the flow of processing (orchestration).
 * **Dependencies:** Depends only on the Domain layer.
 It is unaware of what the external database actually is.

-## 3. Infra / Adapters Layer
+## 3. Interface Adapters Layer

-Responsible for bridging with external systems (Adapters) and specific technical implementations.
+Responsible for translating I/O and bridging external systems to internal models.

+* **Controller / Presenter:** Converts external requests to UseCase inputs and outputs back to external formats.
 * **Repository Impl (Adapter):** Specifically implements the interface defined in the Domain layer.
-This is where SQL queries and other concrete operations occur.
+Mapping and query construction live here.

+## 4. Frameworks / Drivers Layer

+The concrete technologies and I/O implementations.

-* **External Resources:** Concrete entities such as databases, external APIs, and file systems.
+* **External Resources:** Databases, external APIs, file systems, web frameworks.
+* **Responsibility:** Provide low-level I/O; they do not hold business rules.

 ---